openhab/website/blog/2025-07-21-openhab-5-0-release.md

 ### Sitemap Editor Drag & Drop

 When designing sitemaps through the UI, it was very cumbersome to move elements around, as you had to delete and re-add them in the desired order, or cut and paste the DSL code in the code tab.
-With openHAB 5.0, we have introduced a drag & drop feature to the sitemap editor, allowing you to easily rearrange elements in the sitemap:
+With openHAB 5.0, we have introduced a drag and drop feature to the sitemap editor, allowing you to easily rearrange elements in the sitemap:

 <p align="center"><img style="max-width: 70%;" src="/uploads/2025-07-21-openhab-5-0-release/sitemap-edit-dragdrop.gif"/></p>